LucasKook/dtm-usz-stroke/README.md

 three "levels of reproducibility".

 1. Full reproducibility `make full-repro`: Fits _all models from scratch_ and reproduces all figures in the paper.
-Not possible to run on a machine without access to at least one GPU and >64GB RAM.
+Only possible to run on a machine with GPU and >64GB RAM.

 2. Partial reproducibility `make partial-repro`: Takes results from `intermediate-results/` objects and reproduces the _analysis_ (i.e., bootstrap CIs) and _figures_.
 Possible to run on a machine with >=16GB of RAM and without GPU.

 3. Figure reproducibility `make figure-repro`: Reproduces the _figures_ with the